lchen23/brandloyalty/README.md

 <img src='images/conclusion.png' width='770' height='264'>

 I translated those discoveries into 3 marketing insights:
-* large abs volume is the most valuable feature for these products and should be strongly promoted in marketing efforts
+* Large absorption volume is the most valuable feature for these products and should be strongly promoted in marketing efforts
 * Hold more sales events for Flex users to promote customer loyalty
 * leak-proof protection even when doing exercise is a great feature to appeal to Softcup users